 “It’s not just how can we solve this problem right now?
 It has to be a long-term strategy, whether it’s investment in automation or new systems, integrations with an ERP, or finding the right people for a long-term team,” Dyer says.

 Address the threat of burnout on your accounting team

-Burnout is such a specter over the workplace—and such a serious, costly problem—that it is now recognized by the World Health Organization’s International Classification of Diseases (ICD-11).
-While the condition isn’t categorized as a disease in the ICD-11, it is recognized as a workplace phenomenon, and the WHO is developing evidence-based guidelines to address it.
+Burnout is such a serious, costly problem that it is now included in the World Health Organization’s (WHO) International Classification of Diseases (ICD-11).
+While burnout itself isn’t categorized as a disease in the ICD-11, it is recognized as a workplace phenomenon, and the WHO is developing evidence-based guidelines to address it.

 The symptoms of burnout—exhaustion, disinterest in one’s job, lack of productivity, professional mistakes—are obviously a threat to an efficient and seamless year-end financial close.
 More importantly, though, burnout threatens a company’s retention strategies.
-Accounting professionals that feel stressed, unsupported, and burnt out in their jobs are far more likely to quit.
+Accounting professionals that feel stressed, unsupported, and drained by their jobs are far more likely to quit.

 This information is vital in helping you determine which resources you need to streamline the process, reduce your team’s stress level, improve employee retention, and–ultimately–improve the accuracy and timeliness of your year-end financial reports.